 Occasionally, events and field trips are used for purposes such as supplementing class instruction, and cultivating in students the desire to Learn, Love, and Lead.
-Permission slips will be sent home and must be returned with a parent signature in order for the student to participate in all events off-campus as well as on-campus events that are scheduled outside of normal school hours.
+Permission slips will be sent home and must be returned with a parent signature for the student to participate in all events off-campus and on-campus events scheduled outside normal school hours.

 Students are expected to adhere to rules outlined in the permission form.
-These rules include, but are not limited to, following curfew hours, and arrival to specified assembly areas.
-If a student breaks activity rules, they may be sent home and parents will be responsible for all financial costs incurred.
+These rules include, but are not limited to, curfew hours, and arrival at specified assembly areas.
+If a student breaks activity rules, they may be sent home, and parents will be responsible for all financial costs incurred.